AlexisBRENON/awesome-configuration/README.md

 This configuration is for _awesome_ 3.5.

 Here some of the things you may be interested in:

- - It is modular.
+* It is modular.
 I am using `config` as a table to pass different things between "modules".

- - I am using `xautolock` as a screensaver.

- - I am using notifications when changing volume or brightness.
-I am also using notifications to change xrandr setup.
-This is pretty cool.
+* It displays notifications when changing volume, brightness and Xrandr outputs

+## TODO : ##

+- [ ] Add a custom prompt for [web search](http://awesome.naquadah.org/wiki/Anrxcs_WebSearch_Prompt)
+- [ ] Update screenshot with new tags icons
+- [ ] Move requirements to the README